About the General Assembly

 A facilitator guides the General Assembly through an agenda created at a planning meeting.
 The planning meeting is usually held one hour before the GA, and is open for anyone to attend, to contribute or observe.

 So that people have time to think about the issues and decisions that are coming up, discussion topics and proposals are ideally scheduled in advance, although if there is an urgent proposal it will sometimes be included at the planning meeting.

 If you’d like to suggest a discussion topic or make a proposal, you can do so by emailing: firstname.lastname@example.org

 Occupy London wants to operate and conduct our discussions in a safe, non-oppressive space that is welcoming, engaging and supportive.
 To this end we have a few ‘rules’ about behaviour (aka The Safer Space Policy).
 This policy is based on respect, consideration, non-violence and avoidance of discrimination.

-If you’re interested in developing an assembly in your own area, please have a look at the more in depth Occupy London’s Toolkit for Occupy Everywhere which was produced for a day of action on December 15th 2011.
+If you’re interested in developing an assembly in your own area, you might also find useful Occupy London’s Toolkit for Occupy Everywhere which was produced for a day of action on December 15th 2011.
 There is also a wiki containing a number of templates that you could use.